 longdf.colnames = c("row", "column", "value")

-A matrix
+)A matrix

-of the matrix will be used.
+missing, the rownames of the matrix will be used.
 If set to

-, or if the matrix rownames
+NULL, or if the matrix rownames are NULL, a integer

 index vector starting from 1 will be used.

-Charater, column names to appear in the data.frame
+Charater, column names to appear in the data.frame.

 The rule of handling missing or NULL parameters is the same as

-described above.
+row.names described above.

 Character, column names of the output long data frame

-object with three columns: row
+A data.frame object with three columns: row,

-.
+column and value.
 If the input matrix is of dimesion

-is of the dimension MNx3
+MxN, the returning data.frame is of the dimension MNx3.

 The function converts a matrix into a three-column, ‘long’ format data.frame containing row names, column names, and values of the matrix.

-The length of row.names
+The length of row.names and col.names should be as the

 same as the matrix dimension.
 Otherwise the function raises warnings.